 Top angel investors and VCs refer Kruze because they trust us to give the right advice.
 Our clients are portfolio companies of top technology and Silicon Valley investors, including Y-Combinator, Kleiner, Sequoia, Khsola, Launch, Techstars and more.
 With us, your books and taxes are in order when it’s time to raise another round of venture financing.

 Startup CFO services, startup accounting and bookkeeping services, startup annual taxes, expense reports, payroll, benefits: we've got you covered.
-Custom tailored dashboards are provided weekly or monthly, depending on your preference.
-Startup founders are often too busy building their company that they don’t have time to take care of their finances.
-Traditionally, these startups have had to work with a basket of people to get their work done, including bookkeepers, accountants, AP clerks, CFOs, startup consulting companies, and tax accountants.
-Just coordinating the conversation between all these parties drained even more of a founder’s precious time.
-At Kruze Consulting, our founders have one point person to manage all startup accounting needs, which saves them time and money.
+Custom tailored dashboards can be provided weekly or monthly, depending on your preference and plan.
+Founders are often so busy building their company that they don’t have time to take care of their finances.
+Traditionally, these companies have had to work with a basket of people to get their work done, including bookkeepers, accountants, AP clerks, CFOs, consultants, and tax accountants.
+At Kruze Consulting, our founders have one point person, saving time and money.